NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

 ### System User and Group ###

-Now that we've initialized the database, we have to create the Discourse system username and group.
-Note that the username must be the same as the username you chose at the previous step.
-We chose <code>discourse</code> username at the time of database creation.
+Now that we've initialized the database, we have to create the Discourse system user name and group.
+Note that the user name must be the same as the user name you chose at the previous step.
+We chose <code>discourse</code> user name at the time of database creation.
 We'll also go with <code>/home/discourse</code> as Discourse home directory.
 So:

     $ pw addgroup discourse
     $ pw adduser discourse -g discourse -m -d /home/discourse -c "Discourse"